jitus87/BecomeAQA/README.md

 # BecomeAQA
-This  framework is desgned in order to perform tests for gihub using UI and API approaches
+This  framework is designed in order to perform tests for Github using UI and API approaches

+#Framework structure
+## config module
+all configurations, config values are stored in config file

+## application module